Georgia Labor Laws Guide

 $5.15 or $7.25 $2.13 $4.25

-The state minimum wage for Georgia workers is — $5.15 per hour.
+The state minimum wage for Georgia workers is $5.15 per hour.
+This rule applies to employers who employ 6 or more employees.

-As you'll notice, the state minimum is lesser than the federal $7.25.
+As you will notice, the state minimum is smaller than the federal minimum of $7.25.

-However, the Georgia state minimum doesn't apply to any employment that is subject to the federal minimum wage.
+However, the Georgia state minimum does not apply to any employment subject to the federal minimum wage.

-Under the Fair Labor Standards Act (FLSA), if an employee is subject to both the state and federal minimum wage laws — the employee is entitled to the higher minimum wage rate.
+Under the Fair Labor Standards Act (FLSA), if an employee is subject to both the state and federal minimum wage laws — the employee is entitled to the higher minimum wage rate, in this case, the federal minimum wage of $7.25 per hour.

 Exceptions to the minimum wage in Georgia

-The Fair Labor Standards Act proposes that certain employees are exempt from the minimum wage.
+The Fair Labor Standards Act proposes that certain employees are exempt from minimum wage.

-The following is the list of employees who are exempt from the minimum wage (together with certain requirements):
+The following is the list of some employee categories that are exempt from minimum wage regulations (together with specific requirements):

-What is Georgia's minimum wage for tipped employees 2022?
+What is the minimum wage for tipped employees in Georgia in 2024?

-Tipped employees in Georgia are exempt from the state minimum wage of $5.15 per hour as stated above.
-Therefore, federal regulations apply to employees who receive a substantial portion of their compensation from tips — $2.13 per hour.
+As stated above, tipped employees in Georgia are exempt from the state minimum wage of $5.15 per hour.
+Therefore, federal regulations apply to these employees, amounting to $2.13 per hour.

-However, a tipped worker's hourly earnings must at least equal to or exceed the federal minimum of $7.25.
-If a tipped employee doesn't earn $7.25 per hour, the employer needs to make up the difference.
+However, a tipped worker's hourly earnings must equal or exceed the federal minimum of $7.25.
+The employer needs to make up the difference if a tipped employee earns less than $7.25 per hour.

-According to federal law, employers in Georgia can pay employees under 20 years of age a minimum wage of $4.25 per hour for the first 90 consecutive calendar days of employment.
+According to federal law, employers in Georgia can pay employees under 20 years of age a subminimum wage of $4.25 per hour for the first 90 consecutive calendar days of employment.

 After that period (or if the employee turns 20), the employee is entitled to the federal minimum of $7.25.